-Reasonable accommodation for persons with disabilities is a right as enshrined in both the Kenya Persons with Disabilities Act of 2003 and the United Nations Convention on the Rights of Persons with Disabilities.
-The Office of the Dean of Students in collaboration with the Students Welfare Association (SWA) ensures that some rooms are set aside for students with mobility issues on the ground floor of the halls of residence.
+The Office of the Dean of Students in collaboration with the Students Welfare Services ensures that some rooms are set aside for students with mobility issues on the ground floor of the halls of residence.
 Male students have rooms reserved for them in Hall 2 and female students in women's Hall (Box).
+Students with disabilities in respective campuses are supported to secure convenient accommodation facilities are available to them.